posm/OpenMapKitWebsite/_includes/additionalresources.md

-## Developer Documentation
+## Additional Resources

-**Proper documentation is coming soon.
-In the team time you can refer to the following resources:**
+The team is working hard on the OMK & POSM project.
+Right now the best place to find out more is in the source code repository itself and related wiki pages.

+### Source Code

 #### [Portable OpenStreetMap (aka POSM)](https://github.com/AmericanRedCross/posm)